 Seat type: Comfortable chairs with seat backs and cup holders

-Another new grandstand for 2021 is the stand at Turn 19.
-Perpendicular to the new stand at turn 18, the cars will exit turn 18 and tackle the next corner head-on with this grandstand.
-Fans here will see the cars change direction and line up for the final corner at turn 20 before finishing the lap.
+Another grandstand recently introduced is located at turn 19.
+From this vantage point, fans will see the cars change direction and line up for the final corner at turn 20 before finishing the lap.

-The most affordable way to see the race is in general admission.
+The most affordable way to experience the racing action is to opt for General Admission.
 If you’re happy to bring a camping chair or blanket and pitch up on a grassy verge, you can have an action-filled weekend while exploring the circuit.
-Alongside the turn 1 grandstand, fans in general admission can get a breath-taking view across the circuit.
+Alongside the Turn 1 Grandstand, fans in general admission can get a breath-taking view across the circuit.
 And later in the lap, there’s a general admission zone by turn 19, where you can catch the cars peeling off into the pit lane.